Generative AI Search

 Encourage users to mention you to AI: This might sound quirky, but imagine a campaign where you invite your audience to ask ChatGPT about your product category and see what it says.
 Their queries and interactions (especially on public forums or social media) create additional data points about your brand in relation to certain questions.
 Plus, if the AI gives a subpar or incorrect answer, you’ll hear about it and can address it (e.g., publish content to fix that, or even use feedback tools if the AI platform offers any).

 Use social proof and PR (AI reads the news too): Today’s AI models are increasingly being updated with current information.
 If your brand is being talked about in the news, press releases, or social media, that information can seep into AI models via updates or connected tools.
-A strong PR strategy – getting your new product launch featured on tech blogs, or your CEO quoted in an expert roundup – means when someone asks the AI “What’s the newest innovation in X?”, it might recall that article and mention your brand.
+A strong PR strategy, getting your new product launch featured on tech blogs, or your CEO quoted in an expert roundup, means when someone asks the AI “What’s the newest innovation in X?”, it might recall that article and mention your brand.
 Essentially, stay relevant in the human world so that the AI world takes note.
 It’s a virtuous circle: the more humans talk about you, the more AIs will learn about you; the more AIs mention you, the more humans discover you.

 Tracking the Results: All the above efforts need to be tracked to see if they’re paying off.
-This is where an AI visibility tracking tool again is handy – for example, Superlines doesn’t just track if you’re mentioned, but can show trends over time (did your mention share increase after that PR campaign or after adding schema markup?).
+This is where an AI visibility tracking tool again is handy, for example, Superlines doesn’t just track if you’re mentioned, but can show trends over time (did your mention share increase after that PR campaign or after adding schema markup?).
 It also compares with competitors, so you know if you’re catching up or if they’re still ahead.
 The platform essentially builds a self-expanding dataset of AI search results across many queries, industries, and timeframes.
 Why is that important?
 Because the more data it gathers (from all its users and queries), the smarter its recommendations can get.
 It might discover, say, that “brands that consistently get mentioned in AI answers about travel all have a strong presence on TripAdvisor and Wikipedia” – insight which it can pass to you so you know where to focus.
 This kind of cross-industry learning gives those using the tool a leg up.
 It’s like having a hive mind of AI search knowledge working on your behalf.

 To sum up this game plan: optimize your digital presence for AI, and then continuously monitor.
-Improving LLM visibility isn’t a one-and-done project but an ongoing part of your SEO/marketing strategy.
-Fortunately, many of these steps (like creating quality content or adding schema) help your regular SEO too – so you get dual benefits.
+Improving LLM visibility isn’t a one-and-done project but an ongoing part of your marketing strategy.
+Fortunately, many of these steps (like creating quality content or adding schema) help your regular SEO too, so you get dual benefits.
 And as you implement changes, keep checking your AI mentions.
 Over time, you should see your brand move from “never heard of ’em (according to the bot)” to “frequently recommended”.
 That’s when you know you’ve become part of the AI conversation.

-Engage into Generative Engine Optimization
+How to Engage into Generative Engine Optimization?

 Here are some closing thoughts to wrap this up (consider these your friendly nudges to take action):

 If your brand isn’t being talked up by AI, it might as well be invisible.
 Harsh but true.
 As we discussed, a significant chunk of companies (around half, even in tech-savvy markets) currently get zero love from AI recommendations.
 You don’t want to be in that half.
 The upside is that if you start optimizing for LLM visibility, you can leapfrog competitors who remain oblivious.
-It’s like showing up to a party that your rivals didn’t know about yet – you get all the facetime with the VIP (in this case, the AI) while they’re stuck in traffic.
+It’s like showing up to a party that your rivals didn’t know about yet, you get all the facetime with the VIP (in this case, the AI) while they’re stuck in traffic.

 LLM visibility tracking will define the future of digital marketing metrics.
 Remember when social media likes and followers weren’t a thing, and then they became key metrics?
 We’re at a similar inflection point.
 In a year or two, marketing teams will likely have an “AI visibility” KPI on their dashboards, right next to SEO rankings and web traffic.
 Getting ahead of that curve means you’ll already have the data and experience to know what moves the needle.
-When your CMO asks, “How are we doing in AI search?” you’ll be the one with answers (and hopefully, some neat charts to show off).
+When your CMO asks, “How are we doing in AI search?” you’ll be the one with answers (and hopefully, some neat Brand share of voice growth trajectory charts to show off).

--Jere M., CEO, Co-Founder of Superlines
+-Jere Meriluoto CEO, Co-Founder of Superlines